 - Once you have customized your changes, click the MAKE IT button in the top right-hand corner of the screen.

 - Now you’ll need to select your mat size and click on the MIRROR toggle so it appears green.
-THIS IS VERY IMPORTANT for the text pillows.
+THIS IS VERY IMPORTANT for the text.
 Otherwise, your design will appear backward.

 - Click continue and set your material to GLITTER Iron-on or regular iron-on.

 - Place the material on the mat so the shiny part is facing down, click the LOAD button on the machine, then click the CUT button once it starts cutting.

 - You will then be prompted when you need to change your material.